deschler/django-modeltranslation/docs/modeltranslation/commands.rst

 However, if you are using South in your project, in most cases it's recommended to use migration instead of ``sync_translation_fields``.
 See :ref:`db-fields` for detailed info and use cases.

-It is possible to limit detecting of new fields to just a single app using the ``--app`` option.
+You may limit detection of new fields to models from a single app using the ``--app`` option.

 The ``loaddata`` Command